github/chatops-templates/README.md

 ## Using a public repo vs local copy?

 If the templates you use are generic or do not contain any internal data then having those templates in a public repo allows you to share your templates with the world, helping get user contributions and suggestions.
-If the templates being used have some confidential data or copyright data then having the templates as a local copy will be the recommended way.
+If the templates being used have content you wish to keep private, then having the templates as a local copy is the recommended way.

 ## Understanding the TransformerConfig